PLCnext/SampleRuntime/getting-started/Part-04/README.md

    - The startup delay timer from the earlier example has been removed.
    - The boolean variable `processing` has been added.
 This is used to enable and disable I/O processing in the `main` function.
    - A callback function `plcOperationHandler` has been defined, which sets and resets the `processing` flag based on the state of the PLC.
-   - The callback function is registered with the PLCnext Control **before** the `ArpSystemModule_Load` function is called.
+   - The callback function is registered with the PLCnext Control **before** the `ArpSystemModule_Setup` function is called.
 This ensures that all PLC state changes will be captured during startup.

 1. Build the project to generate the `Runtime` executable.